How to Get an American Culinary Federation (ACF) Certification?

 Certified Culinary Educator (CCE), another advanced-degree position with a focus on education

-Determining Eligibility – which involves completing the mandatory culinary education (at a recognized culinary school), taking appropriate continuing education courses, and demonstrating work experience.
+Determining Eligibility involves completing the mandatory culinary education (at a recognized culinary school), taking appropriate continuing education courses, and demonstrating work experience.

-Applying to the ACF – which includes providing copies of the necessary paperwork and tax documents proving job experience.
-This step includes paying a non-refundable $50 fee.
+Applying to the ACF requires providing copies of the necessary paperwork and tax documents proving job experience.
+This step also involves paying a non-refundable $50 fee.
 Your eligibility will be reviewed after this step.

-Taking the Certification Exams – which includes two tests, including a written and practical skills exam, which must take place at key locations around the United States.
+Taking the Certification Exams—which include two tests, including a written and practical skills exam, which must take place at key locations around the United States.

 Filling Out the Final Application – which occurs after you have passed both exams.
-This step is followed by the final approval and certification.
+The final approval and certification follow this step.

-Each of the 14 certifications has their own requirements, many of which are more strict than others.
+Each of the 14 certifications has its own requirements, many of which are more strict than others.
 If you are interested in learning more, please visit the ACF website.

-It is important to note that while these certifications can be a boost to your culinary career, they are not required, and there are many other certifying bodies you can explore, as well.
+It is important to note that while these certifications can boost your culinary career, they are not required, and there are many other certifying bodies you can explore.

 Leave a Reply